 That’s why it’s vital to discuss how current operator and regulator aims impact the consumer and if they’re meeting ever-changing requirements.
 The most important thing to consider is that there are many different types of consumers – there are young, old, experienced, and new players that all need to be considered.

 With a step forward into online gaming, you need to not only consider ease of access for players who may not be accustomed to online content, but also keep in mind the younger tech-savvy audience.
-For example, regulators and operators alike need to consider a whole new avenue of online-based fraud and ensure players are protected from it as best as possible.
+For example, regulators and operators alike need to consider a whole new avenue of online-based fraud like chip dumping, and unethical playing methods such as arbing and ensure players are protected from it as best as possible.

 Customers will also have specific requirements which may not be a key priority for both operators and regulators.
 Considering current trends globally, there is a key focus on things being quick and easy.
 Consumers (especially younger customers) require a seamless experience, many users want to be able to play a game or place a quick bet while on the train or bus, as well as being able to register in an instant.